isaacbernat/presentations/optimise/final.md

 <div ><img src="./images/img_v01.py.png" height="100%"/></div>

 ???

-# v1
-If the functionality needed can be found in a trusted library, it's a good idea to try that before considering reimplementing it (and not just for performance reasons).
+If the functionality needed can be found in a trusted library, it's a good idea to try that before considering reimplementing it (and not just for performance reasons, code that's used widely is probably more tested, maintained, with less bugs...).

 ### ASK ABOUT TIME ESTIMATING SPEEDUP